Tuesday, December 10, 2019

 Photo Courtesy Of Cimarrón Producciones

-The production company founded in Bogotà, Colombia in March 2013, is presently made up of five interdisciplinary Colombian women of colour.
-Heny Cuesta, founder and director of Cimarrón Producciones, Karen González, co-founder, and audiovisual filmmaker, Zulay Riascos, producer, filmmaker and illustrator, Laura Asprilla, audiovisual communicator and filmmaker, and Maio Rivas, ethno-comunidora and audiovisual producer.
+Today, Cimarrón Producciones is made up of five interdisciplinary Colombian women of colour: Heny Cuesta, founder and director; Karen González, co-founder and audiovisual filmmaker; Riascos, producer, filmmaker, and illustrator; Laura Asprilla, audiovisual communicator and filmmaker; and Maio Rivas, ethno-communicator and audiovisual producer.
+Each member brings a different set of creative and social practices to the collective, shaping a collaborative approach that blends filmmaking with community engagement.

-"We realized what our contribution to the social transformation of the country should be and the need to make the processes and challenges of Afro-Colombian communities more useful by participating in different processes at national and international level," says Riascos.
-Cinematography came naturally because it's a universal language that tells realities through art; touching on those social problems, through inclusive narratives that reflect their sensitivity and empathy towards other communities and territory.
+"We realized what our contribution to the social transformation of the country should be and the need to make the processes and challenges of Afro-Colombian communities more visible by participating in different processes at national and international level," says Riascos.

-And, they don't limit themselves.
-They want to generate networks with more collectives or projects throughout the African diaspora, where they along within their own circle, find inspiration for their projects.
-"The different stories and memories we find in each population, because they are so different but at the same time they continue to bring us closer to the history of a country that seeks not to forget and forgive," explains Riascos.
+"The different stories and memories we find in each population, because they are so different but at the same time they continue to bring us closer to the history of a country that seeks not to forget and forgive," Riascos explains.

-"We hope that there will be social, ethnic and environmental changes to improve the current problems related to these issues, says Riascos and later adding, "Despite finding obstacles, we have managed to enter artistic and social circles for the value of our work, because it has been our unique and creative cover letter made mostly by multidisciplinary Afro women."
+"We hope that there will be social, ethnic and environmental changes to improve the current problems related to these issues," Riascos says and continues, "Despite finding obstacles, we have managed to enter artistic and social circles for the value of our work, because it has been our unique and creative cover letter made mostly by multidisciplinary Afro women."

 No comments: